agurvich/FIRE_studio/README.md

 ```
 So that you don't have to make your `PYTHONPATH` environment variable very confusing.

-You may have to recompile the C binaries, but usually not (I think).
-I'll update this with instructions for how to do that at a future date.
+You will have to compile the C file that does the actual projection, this is done by going to
+`FIRE_studio/firestudio/utils/gas_utils/HsmlAndProject_cubicSpline/` and typing: `make`, you'll know if it works if `HsmlAndProject_cubicSpline.so` appears in the same directory.
+If that doesn't work, please raise an issue here on the Github!

 ## Using FIRE_studio
 There are two ways to use FIRE_studio
-1) From the command line
+1) From the command line (currently broken)
 2) From a Python script / Jupyter notebook

 Each has its benefits/uses.
 If you run from within an existing Python context you can avoid having to open and reorient a snapshot (assuming you've already done that) by passing a dictionary with the required arrays.